elegant-scipy/elegant-scipy/markdown/ch2.markdown

 ## Biclustering the counts data

+Clustering the samples tells us which samples have similar gene expression profiles, which may indicate similar characteristics of the samples on other scales.
 Now that the data are normalized, we can cluster the genes (rows) and samples (columns) of the expression matrix.
 Clustering the rows tells us which genes' expression values are linked, which is an indication that they work together in the process being studied.
-Clustering the samples tells us which samples have similar gene expression profiles, which may indicate similar characteristics of the samples on other scales.
+*Biclustering* means that we are simultaneously clustering both the rows and columns of our data.
+By clustering along the rows we find out with genes are working together, and by clustering along the columns we find out which samples are similar.

 Because clustering can be an expensive operation, we will limit our analysis to the 1,500 genes that are most variable, since these will account for most of the correlation signal in either dimension.